kairosity/mp3-snapathon/testing.md

 </p>

 ### Fix:
-I had not inputed my new mail configuration variables in the Heroku config vars input area.
-Once I did it connected perfectly.
+I had not input my new mail configuration variables in the Heroku config vars input area.
+Once I did, it connected perfectly.

 ## awards()

 ### Issue 1

-When the awards function was run, it was over awarding certain users.
+When the awards function was run, it was over-awarding certain users.
 During testing I ran a number of simulations and found that 4 users in particular were being awarded an illogical number of points.
 Everyone else was being awarded the correct number of user_points, and the awards were working correctly as far as the photos were concerned.

 ### Fix 1